-In January 2023, the Company received Paragraph IV Certification Notice Letters from three generic drug manufacturers advising that they had each submitted an Abbreviated New Drug Application (ANDA) to the FDA seeking authorization from the FDA to manufacture, use or sell a generic version of FIRDAPSE® in the U.S. The notice letters each alleged that the six patents listed in the FDA Orange Book covering FIRDAPSE® are not valid, not enforceable, and/or will not be infringed by the commercial manufacture, use or sale of the proposed product described in these ANDA submissions.
-Under the FDCA, as amended by the Drug Price Competition and Patent Term Restoration Act of 1984, as amended, the Company had 45 days from receipt of the notice letters to commence patent infringement lawsuits against these generic drug manufacturers in a federal district court to trigger a stay precluding the FDA from approving any ANDA until May 2026 or entry of judgment holding the patents invalid, unenforceable, or not infringed, whichever occurs first.
+In January 2023, the Company received Paragraph IV Certification Notice Letters from three generic drug manufacturers (Teva, Hetero and Lupin) advising that they had each submitted an Abbreviated New Drug Application (ANDA) to the FDA seeking authorization from the FDA to manufacture, use or sell a generic version of FIRDAPSE® in the U.S. The notice letters each alleged that the six patents listed in the FDA Orange Book covering FIRDAPSE® are not valid, not enforceable, and/or will not be infringed by the commercial manufacture, use or sale of the proposed product described in these ANDA submissions.
+Under the FDCA, as amended by the Drug Price Competition and Patent Term Restoration Act of 1984, the Company had 45 days from receipt of the notice letters to commence patent infringement lawsuits against these generic drug manufacturers in a federal district court to trigger a stay precluding the FDA from approving any ANDA until May 2026 or entry of judgment holding the patents invalid, unenforceable, or not infringed, whichever occurs first.
 In that regard, after conducting the necessary due diligence, the Company filed lawsuits on March 1, 2023 in the U.S. District Court for the District of New Jersey against each of the three generic drug manufacturers who notified the Company of their ANDA submissions, thus triggering the stay.
-Further, in October 2023, the Company received a Paragraph IV Certification Notice Letter from a fourth generic drug manufacturer, and the Company filed a similar lawsuit against the manufacturer in November 2023.
-The Company intends to vigorously protect and defend its intellectual property for FIRDAPSE® and, although there can be no assurance, the Company believes that its patent estate will protect FIRDAPSE® from generic competition for the life of the patents.
+In June 2024, Lupin converted five of its Paragraph IV Certifications in its ANDA to Paragraph III certifications acknowledging the validity and their ANDA's infringement of five of those patents, the latest ending in 2034.
+The Company subsequently dismissed all of its claims against Lupin related to those five patents but maintains its claims against Lupin for the remaining Paragraph IV certification for United States Patent No. 10,626,088 which is the patent expiring in 2037, so the litigation continues.
+Further, the litigation with Teva and Hetero continues with respect to all six patents.